Luwang

-Luwang is one of the seven clans of the Meitei people.
+Luwang (ꯂꯨꯋꯥꯡ) is a group of people, which is recognized as one of the seven Yek Salai clans of the composite Meitei confederacy.
 Luwang consists of several Yumnaks which are native peoples of ancient Kangleipak (now Manipur), one of the States of India.

 Origin

 Luwang was the son of Iputhou Pakhangba also known as Konchin Tukthapa Pakhangpa and Nula Eebemma Huimuleima.
 He was born inside Kangla Palace, Imphal at noon where sunlight was somewhat white in colour.
 He ruled some parts of Kangleipak kingdom for several years.

-Luwang Punsiba was one of the great king amongst Luwang clan, during his reign Hiyang Hiren was most popular in Kangleipak.
+Luwang Punsiba was one of the great king amongst Luwang clan.
+During his reign Hiyang Hiren was most popular in Kangleipak.

+Number of families

 Yumnaks of Luwang

 The following are list of Yumnaks(surnames)included in the Luwangsalai.